 A new Research Ethics Group for NGOs

-In partnership with Family for Every Child, we are launching a Research Ethics Group (REG) where you can submit a research proposal for review.
+In partnership with Family for Every Child and Children Unite, we are launching a Child Research Ethics Group (CREG) where you can submit your research for review.

 Who are we?

-We are a group of researchers from Family for Every Child and Terre des Hommes Netherlands who are passionate about ethical research practice.
+We are a group of researchers from Family for Every Child, Childen Unite and Terre des Hommes Netherlands who are passionate about ethical research practice.
 Our work centres around child protection, and we feel strongly about safe and meaningful child participation.

-You might already be familiar with Institutional Review Boards (IRBs) or ‘Ethics Committees’ having submitted your research to one in the past.
+You might already be familiar with Institutional Review Boards (IRBs) or ‘Ethics Committees’ having a look at your research proposal and plans.
 They are usually relied upon for reviewing research protocols and providing feedback on overlooked issues or pushing for adjustments to ensure ethical research practice.
 And while many of these comprise well-established, thoughtful researchers, they are often housed in academic institutions, in high-income countries, available only to a select few – often for steep costs.
 These traditional types of review boards are often criticised for taking a long time to review, only reviewing at certain periods in the year, being too risk averse when it comes to research with children who have experienced violence, and are not well versed in meaningful child participation.

-A Research Ethics Group (REG) is a body of practitioners and academics with extensive experience (both lived and learned) involved in research with vulnerable children, from all over the world, and from different stages in their career.
+Our Child Research Ethics Group (CREG) is a body of practitioners and academics with extensive experience (both lived and learned) involved in research with vulnerable children, from all over the world, and from different stages in their career.

 Why did we set one up?